 Surely there would be some traffic on Narragansett Blvd. then on Allen’s Avenue.
 Nope!
 I parked and looked at the busy intersection which did not look anyway near its daily hustle and bustle.
 I have been meaning to stop there and photograph the jungle of cables, poles, fences with the skyline of the city behind them.
 No problem hanging around and taking as many as I wanted while illegally parked right on the street.

-From there, I drove towards South Water Street right by Providence River.
+From there, I drove towards South Water Street right by the Providence River.
 Although it is not usually very busy, it looked particularly empty that day.
-I parked somewhere and photographed towards Wickenden St. as well as in the opposite direction looking at the center of the city with several skyscrapers drawing its skyline.
+I parked somewhere and photographed looking towards Wickenden St. as well as in the opposite direction looking at the center of the city with several skyscrapers drawing its skyline.
 Moving along, I arrived at the Point St. intersection and parked right at the intersection.
 I must admit, there were more cars going through that corner than I saw in other places.
 But you will see the streets empty, partly because I slightly delayed taking some photographs but mainly because it was nearly empty.

 Taking a right turn on Point St. I started the trip back home.
 Now it was around 4 PM, and some folks were probably returning home, tummy full, and perhaps a bit tipsy!
-There were a little more traffic on the streets, but nothing to compare the daily traffic by any stretch of the imagination.
-Pretty much on the same path I came, I headed back home with another pit stop in Pawtuxet and Broad Street was empty in both directions and the parking lot of a busy small plaza was decidedly empty, like all the streets on Christmas Day.
+There was a little more traffic on the streets, but nothing to compare the daily traffic by any stretch of the imagination.
+Pretty much on the same path I came, I headed back home with another pit stop in Pawtuxet.
+Broad Street was empty in both directions and the parking lot of a busy small plaza was decidedly empty, like all the streets on Christmas Day.
 And the old-fashioned street lights just came on.
 Shortly, I was home warming up.